Call Us Toll-Free 1-800-284-7437 - Weekdays 8AM - 5PM CST

 What is the key difference between the 1100 IV and 1100 ICV models?

-The 1100 IV is designed for dirt installations using a secure ground pan (with or without pier support), while the 1100 ICV is optimized for concrete footings and permanent concrete foundations (with pier support).
+The 1100 IV is designed for dirt installations using a ground pan, with or without pier support.
+The 1100 ICV is designed for concrete footings and permanent concrete foundations, with pier support.

 What is the vertical pier load capacity for these systems?